philgentric/klik/README.md

 Drag&Drop works for buttons representing non-image files in a folder

-Drag&Drop works for buttons folders
+Drag&Drop works for buttons that represent folders: you can drop a file (or folder!) on them.

-In an Image window:  Drag&Drop enables to move the image, for example droping an image from a Image window to a Browser window
+In an Image window:

+Drag&Drop enables to move the image, for example dropping an image from a Image window to a Browser window

+### Summary:

 Drag&Drop drop areas (where you can drop something) include: